FXCM vs Eightcap 2026

 Dive deeper: Best Forex Trading Apps.

-FXCM and Eightcap both provide daily market commentary, economic calendars, and sentiment tools that show the ratio of long and short positions.
-FXCM goes further by delivering premium forex news from sources like Bloomberg, Reuters, or Dow Jones, plus research from Trading Central and TipRanks.
-Eightcap does not offer those, but it does include research tools from Acuity Trading (e.g., Signal Centre).
-Neither broker offers Autochartist.
+When it comes to market research, FXCM has the edge over Eightcap.
+Both brokers provide daily market commentary, a sentiment tool showing long and short positions, and an economic calendar with upcoming global events.
+However, FXCM goes further by offering forex news from major sources like Bloomberg, Reuters, and Dow Jones, plus research from Trading Central and TipRanks.
+Eightcap does not offer those same news and research options, though it does include Acuity Trading tools.

 | Feature |